 Integrating mental wellness into how a team functions is an essential part of employee satisfaction and productivity.
-According to a Gitnuz market data report in 2023, only 52% of United States corporations offer a wellness program, but those that do report at least a 60% increase in productivity and growth since its implementation.
+According to a Gitnuz market data report, only 52% of U.S. corporations offer a wellness program, but those that do report at least a 60% increase in productivity and growth since its implementation.

-To help you start this journey, we have put together some mental health resources to help you support your employees.
+To help you start this journey to a healthier and more productive workplace, we've put together some mental health resources to help you support your employees.
 From free, ready-to-go courses to research-backed information and expert tips, you’ll be well on your way to facilitating a healthy, productive workforce.

 The role of managers in mental health